SparKLAW

 • • Still has a team — it's just a smaller one, pointed at the right work

-Example: Meydomo (licensed brokerage, two founders, SparKLAW in the middle)
+Example: Meydomo (licensed Florida brokerage — human broker of record, two founders, SparKLAW in the middle)

 Traditional brokerage: